A Decade for Ocean Activism

 Become an Ocean Activist

 We’ll be getting out onto our beaches, riversides and mountaintops again this year, in bigger numbers than ever before.
-We’ll clean up and record exactly what packaging is ending up on beaches, so we can finger the corporate culprits.
+We’ll clean up and record exactly what packaging is ending up on beaches, so we can point the finger at the the corporate culprits.

 We’ll keep the pressure up on our elected politicians, online, in the media and in person.
 We need them to make sure the UK’s ocean and water protections don’t get worse after Brexit.
 And they must follow through on their promises on climate change and plastics.